hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 as a Python library applicable for hydrologists with little or even no programming experience.
-Ideally, such framework users should not even notice that they are writing valid Python code while preparing their configuration files.
+Ideally, such framework users should not even notice that they are writing valid Python code while preparing their configuration files or working interactively in the Python shell.
 Second, we try to close the gap between the model code, model documentation and model tests as well as possible.
 Through reading (and testing) for example the documentation of a specific model, one should exactly understand how this model works within the corresponding version of the *HydPy* framework.

-When trying to contribute code to the core tools of HydPy (meaning basically everything except the actual model implementations), on has to be aware that even slight changes can have significant effects on the applicability of HydPy, and that future HydPy developers must cope with your contributions.
-So, always make sure to check the effects of your code changes properly (as described below).
-And try to structure your code in a readable, object-oriented design.
-This section describes some conventions for the development of HydPy, but is no guidance on how to write good source code in general.
-So, if you have little experience in programming, first make sure to learn the basics of Python through some `Python tutorials`_.
+When contributing to the code basis, be aware that even slight changes can have significant effects on the  applicability of *HydPy*, and future developers must cope with your work.
+So, always make sure to check for possible side-effects of your code changes.
+Structure your code in a clear (mainly object-oriented) design.
+Refactor thoroughly enough to avoid code duplicates.
+Last but not least, create smartly thought-through APIs for your objects, allowing to use them smoothly both within doctests and within the Python shell.

+This section describes some specific conventions for the development of *HydPy* but is no guidance on how to write good source code in general.
+If you have little experience in programming, first make sure to learn the basics of Python through some `Python tutorials`_.
 Afterwards, improve your knowledge of code quality through reading more advanced literature like this `book on object-oriented design`_.

 Imports